Geometric properties of slowly rotating black holes embedded in matter environments: Results at linear order in spin

 Eq. \eqref{newomega} extends the Hartle-Thorne slow-rotation equation to the case of anisotropic matter.
 Now using the background Einstein equations for the static anisotropic fluid Eqns. \eqref{eqn4} and \eqref{eqn5}, Eq. \eqref{newomega} can be recast into a second-order differential equation directly for the frame-dragging function $\omega(r)$ as,

 This equation governs the radial behavior of inertial-frame dragging in the presence of anisotropic matter and explicitly demonstrates how deviations from pressure isotropy modify the rotational response of the spacetime.
+The appearance of the combination $(\omega-\Omega)$ explicitly shows that inertial frame dragging is sourced not only by the black hole spin but also by the relative rotation between spacetime and the surrounding fluid.
 In the vacuum limit, $\rho \rightarrow 0$, Eq.~\eqref{newomega1} reduces to the standard frame-dragging equation for the slowly rotating vacuum geometry.
+Importantly, Eq. (\ref{newomega1}) is applicable to any density profiles.
+The subsequent choice of a Hernquist-type distribution serves only to provide a concrete astrophysical illustration.
+All qualitative features discussed below follow from the structure of the rotational equation itself and are not tied to this specific profile.

 Using the density profile in Eq. (\ref{eq: density-Hern}) first we numerically solve for metric components from Eq. (\ref{eqn5}).
 The mass function directly provides a solution for $\lambda_0$.
 To compute $\nu_0$ we solve the differential equation with $\nu_0(10^6)=0$.
 Then we use these results in Eq. (\ref{newomega1}) to compute $\omega$.
 As a boundary condition we choose $\omega(r=10^6) = 2\chi/(10^6)^3$ and $\omega'(r=10^6) = -6\chi/(10^6)^4$.
 In the limit $\rho \to 0$, these boundary conditions reproduce the standard slow-rotation vacuum solution.
 We find solutions for different choices of $\chi$.
 For the fluid angular velocity $\Omega$ we choose two specific configurations.
-Firstly, $\Omega=\omega$, this represents zero angular momentum observers, represented as ZAMO.
+Firstly, $\Omega=\omega$, this corresponds to a fluid corotating with the local zero angular momentum observers, represented as ZAMO.
 For the second configuration we choose the static observers, namely, $\Omega=0$.
 The results are provided in Fig. \ref{fig:omegaZAMO} and \ref{fig:omegaOmega0}.
-The choices $\Omega=\omega(r)$ and $\Omega=0$ bracket physically distinct limits of the fluid’s angular momentum and allow us to isolate the impact of matter rotation on frame dragging and orbital dynamics.
+The choices $\Omega=\omega(r)$ and $\Omega=0$ bracket physically distinct limits of the fluid’s angular velocity and allow us to isolate the impact of matter rotation on frame dragging and orbital dynamics.
+More realistic rotation laws can be incorporated within the same framework and are expected to interpolate between the limiting behaviors presented here.